Skip to content

 • As part of a health check-up, e.g., when planning to have children

-The tests can help resolve uncertainties and identify health risks early on – especially when no symptoms are present.
+The tests can help resolve uncertainties and identify health risks early – especially when no symptoms are present.

-Discreet and easy from home
+Discreet and Easy from Home

 • STI-Check Basic: Test for the most common bacterial pathogens (including Chlamydia, Gonorrhea)